puppybits/Truth-News/svvdtjnhsa.md

 The only way to combat lies will be with the integrity of professionals journalist and the immutability of the facts.
-If we don't do this now the coming wave of outright lies will be impossible to stop in the
+If we don't do this now the coming wave of outright lies will be impossible to stop in the future.

 Fake news is a macro problem that can only be fixed by going micro.
 We can use the blockchain to record facts, audit the truth and